 How to pay off your mortgage fast

 - Find ways to increase your income.
 In the past 5 years, we have more than doubled our income.
-I wrote about it a little bit in my About US article but will write about it more in upcoming articles, stay tuned/sign up below to receive new post notification)
+We wrote about it here How We Increased Our Annual Income From $0 to $160K to $400K+.

 - Take advantage of your mortgage lender’s penalty-free, pre-payment options.
 For example, our lender allows us:

 - Annual lump sum: Every year we can pay up to 15% (might be different depending on the mortgage lender) of our original mortgage balance.
 We do this usually every quarter or semi-annually.
 The payment applies directly to our principal.